-- You’re over 16 years of age, or your 16th birthday is no more than three months away the the day you apply.
+- You’re over 16 years of age, or your 16th birthday is no more than three months away on the day you apply.

-- You provide care to someone over pension age, for more that 35 hours a week
+- You provide care to someone over pension age, for more than 35 hours a week

 - The person you’re caring for already receives a form of disablement allowance or benefit

 - Your part time earnings from any job you have are less than £139 a week after tax and National Insurance deductions (and expenses, if you’re self-employed)

 - You’ve been living on the UK for at least 2 of the last 3 years.
 If you’re a refugee, or have humanitarian protection status there are special rules in place.
 However, there may be additional criteria to consider depending on your immigration status or if you’re under immigration control.
 For example, if you’re seeking asylum, or someone in the UK has pledged to cover your costs of living, claiming public funds such as carers allowance could break the conditions of your stay.
 Citizens Advice can provide additional support if you’re unsure how this effects you.